 2. Provide a GAF2.0 formatted file

 Research groups looking to supply Gene Ontology annotations to the Consortium must submit an appropriately formatted annotation file that conforms to syntactic and semantic requirements of the Consortium.
 The primary GO annotation format is the Gene Association Format (GAF) 2.0, or GAF2.0.
 This page contains details on how to build and populate the GAF2.0 File.
-Specially, please ensure that:

-- submissions are made using this flat, tab-delimited format file (GAF2.0)
+- Submissions are made using this flat, tab-delimited format file: GAF2.0

-- the file has the correct file header
+- The file has the correct file header

-- the file has the correct number of columns, even if some of them are not populated with data
+- The file has the correct number of columns, even if some of them are not populated with data

-- if the file contains column names, these must be commented out using an exclamation mark
+- If the file contains column names, these must be commented out using an exclamation mark

 !at the start of the line